tulip-lab/pattern-classification/S00-Induction/S00D-Assessment.md

 We will schedule the [presentation session](../README.md#session-plan) close to the end of this year's course delivery.
 Your group will be required to give an in-class presentation.
 The teaching team will provide feedback and comments so that the group can improve the work accordingly.

-- **SEU 2024** - The final presentation will be in the classes on :spiral_calendar: `Saturday, 26/10/2024`.
-The group will present together.
+- **SEU 2025** - The final presentation will be in the classes on :spiral_calendar: `Saturday, 01/11/2025`, and also optionally on `Friday, 31/10/2025`.
+The group will present together. :point_right: You MUST register your time-slot via this [link](https://forms.office.com/Pages/ResponsePage.aspx?id=Qr2-Kf_xPUyWiAZ-NGDcH29DfMc7BWJKuK8HTvwBHjhUNlYzNzVSOEJLNzlBRElKU0dZWjY5QjZDMy4u).

 #### 2. Presentation Files Submission